JayQuantRise20/Kaggle_Digit_Recognizer/README.md

 # Kaggle_Digit_Recognizer
 Machine_Learning

+## Learn computer vision fundamentals with the famous MNIST data

 ## Introduction

 In this projetc which is taken from *Kaggle* website(https://www.kaggle.com/c/digit-recognizer) to write a competitive code for predicting the digits using Machine Learning techniques.